 Choroidal melanoma - External and Internal Eye

 Choroidal melanoma is rarely hereditary.
+A very small increase in risk of ocular melanoma has been described in patients with BRCA2 gene mutations.
 The most important risk factors include age, light eye color, fair skin, and chronic sun exposure.
 Other risk factors include ocular melanocytic conditions such as oculodermal melanocytosis (nevus of Ota) and melanosis oculi.
 Choroidal nevus, a common benign tumor found on the fundus, may rarely transform to melanoma.

 Patients often present without any symptoms, and the choroidal melanoma is found incidentally on routine eye examinations.
 Patients sometimes complain of blurred vision, floaters, photopsia, or visual field defects.